oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-51-configurationoverride-object.md

 The `configurationOverride` object’s `descriptor` property ([sec](#configurationoverride-object--descriptor-property)) identifies `theDescriptor`.
 Its `configuration` property ([sec](#configuration-property)) overrides the values specified in `theDescriptor.defaultConfiguration` ([sec](#defaultconfiguration-property)).

-> EXAMPLE: In this example, rule `CA2101` is treated as a warning rather than an error.
+> EXAMPLE 1: In this example, rule `CA2101` is treated as a warning rather than an error.
 >
 > ```json
 > {                                           # A run object (§3.14).